What is art? German fair tests limits

 Documenta sometimes feels more like a Wunderkammer, or room of marvels, than a contemporary art show.

-This is epitomized by the “Brain”, a small space in Kassel’s 18th century Fridericianum museum full of objects, artworks and documents, “a miniature puzzle of an exhibition that condenses and centers the thought lines of documenta as a whole”.
+This is epitomised by the “Brain”, a small space in Kassel’s 18th century Fridericianum museum full of objects, artworks and documents, “a miniature puzzle of an exhibition that condenses and centres the thought lines of documenta as a whole”.

 There you can find paintings of vases by the late artist Giorgio Morandi on display alongside the original objects.